tessercat/daoistic-book/book.md

 bragging about it doesn't make it worthwhile, praising it doesn't make it excellent.

-When you're on the road,
+On the road,
-they say that nature abhors gluttony and excess, because those who [possess] the road won't put up with it.
+they say that nature abhors hoarding food and wasting effort, so wayfarers won't abide them.

 ## Notes